Tokyo Travel Guide

 Things to Do in Tokyo at Night

-Tokyo gets better after dark when you pick the right district.
+Tokyo gets better after dark when you choose the right area.

 Shibuya